Corporate Equality Index: Why the Criteria Change

 Capturing Emerging Best Practices

-The Corporate Equality Index survey has always included a number of indicators of LGBT workplace equality that are not included in the criteria; these are certainly items we might consider including in future criteria, but many are for simply for informational purposes as we gauge best practices among large employers.
+The Corporate Equality Index survey has always included a number of indicators of LGBTQ workplace equality that are not included in the criteria; these are certainly items we might consider including in future criteria, but many are for simply for informational purposes as we gauge best practices among large employers.

 Sources of Criteria Input